Nardo86/zm-docker/README.md

 `  --restart unless-stopped \`

-`  nardo86/zoneminder`
+`  nardo86/zoneminder:1.34`

-The SELFSIGNED flag will , the FQDN will be used for configuring Apache2 and, in case of using the SWAG certificate, find the correct folder and the /config folder will contain msmtp and mysql configuration.
+The FQDN will be used for configuring Apache2; the SELFSIGNED flag will generate a selfsigned certificate if needed else, in case of using the SWAG certificate, the system find the correct folder.
+The /config folder will contain msmtp and mysql configuration.

-The shm-size will be the quantity of RAM dedicated to /dev/shm.*
+The shm-size will be the quantity of RAM dedicated to /dev/shm, the size depends on the number and settings of the video sources to monitor, check ZoneMinder configuration for further information.*

 **be sure to not reserve too much RAM to this machine or the docker server wil start to paging and eventually becoming unresponsible**